nicolofalcone/PROPHET2/README.md

-# PROPHET2Plot
+# PROPHET2
-This repository contains the files needed to plot RELAP5-3D results obtained by uncertainty analysis performed with RAVEN on the PROPHET2 test facility located at Politecnico di Torino.
+This repository contains all the file needed to perform the uncertainty sanalysis using the software RAVEN toghether with the thermal hydraulic code RELAP5-3D on the PROPHET2 test facility located at Politecnico di Torino.

-It has been conceived to plot the numerical results obtained performing uncertainty analysis using the software RAVEN toghether with the thermal hydraulic code RELAP5-3D, both developed at INL.
+### PROPHET2_uncertaintyMC.xml
+PROPHET2_uncertaintyMC.xml is the RAVEN input file needed to run the uncertainty analysis.

+Its main features are the distribution declared for each parameter, the sampler adopted (MonteCarlo), the number of simulation performed (120) and the statistics performed in the end (Pearson matrix and 5%/95% percentile).

+## PROPHET2Plot
+This repository contains the files needed to plot RELAP5-3D results obtained from the uncertainty analysis.

-## PROPHET2UncertaintyPlot.py
+### PROPHET2UncertaintyPlot.py
 PROPHET2UncertaintyPlot.py is a Python script that allows to plot the resuls from the uncertainty analysis.

 It consist of a class and different functions.
 The functions are: